jesuspg/fiware-sdc/test/acceptance/README.md

-# PaaS Manager Acceptance Tests
+# SDC API Acceptance Tests

-Folder for acceptance tests of the Paas Manager.
+Folder for acceptance tests of SDC API.

 ## How to Run the Acceptance Tests